Welcome to Pianorama!

 - The benefits are both visible and continuous, and work to maintain student interest.

-I welcome everyone, aged 4 and up at the elementary to early advanced levels.
+I welcome everyone, aged 6 and up at the elementary to early advanced levels.
+I will sometimes accept younger students after consultation with parents.

 - Faber Piano Adventures